ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 1. If clients reveal identifying information to aggregators (such as a trusted identity during client authentication), aggregators can learn which clients are contributing input.
-     1. Aggregators may weaken anonymity by revealing that a particular client contributed input to the system.
+     1. Aggregators may reveal that a particular client contributed input.
-     1. Aggregators may choose to selectively omit inputs from certain clients.
+     1. Aggregators may attack robustness by selectively omitting inputs from certain clients.
           * For example, omitting submissions from a particular geographic region to falsely suggest that a particular localization is not being used.